-And the Queen is said to have gifted the pair a series of paintings from her own personal collection for their Windsor home.
+And the Queen is said to have gifted the pair a series of paintings from her own personal collection for the Windsor home.
 “Meghan and Harry [were] told they can choose some art work for Frogmore Cottage,” a Palace insider told Vanity Fair.

-It’s reported that Prince Harry and Meghan drafted in the interior designer of the trendy Soho House, to decorate their home.
+It's reported that Prince Harry and Meghan drafted in the interior designer of the trendy Soho House, Vicky Charles, to decorate the home.

 Vicky Charles designed many of the private member's clubs around the world, and it's probably no surprise that the pair want her to kit out their new home, as they enjoyed many dates at the London and Toronto venues at the beginning of their relationship.
 Could Frogmore Cottage nod towards Soho House's country idyll, Soho Farmhouse?